ocpi/ocpi/mod_commands.md

 | UNLOCK_CONNECTOR      | Request the Charge Point to unlock the connector (if applicable).
 This functionality is for help desk operators only! |
 <div><!-- ---------------------------------------------------------------------------- --></div>

-**The command `UNLOCK_CONNECTOR` may only be used by an operator or the eMSP.
+**The command `UNLOCK_CONNECTOR` may only be used by an help desk operator working for the eMSP.
 This command SHALL never be allowed to be sent directly by the EV-Driver.
 The `UNLOCK_CONNECTOR` is intended to be used in the rare situation that the connector is not unlocked successfully after a transaction is stopped.
 The mechanical unlock of the lock mechanism might get stuck, for example: fail when there is tension on the charging cable when the Charge Point tries to unlock the connector.
 In such a situation the EV-Driver can call either the CPO or the eMSP to retry the unlocking.**